KE 417 (Middle Roman Corinthian Lamp) [permalink] [next]

 Typological identification comment

-Late in B27 series: note manufacturing features and imitation of Athenian early unglazed motifs, not entirely even.
+Imitation: manufacturing features and adaptation of Athenian early unglazed motifs, not entirely even.

 Comparanda